mikaelgramont/IMA/README.md

 * `pages/generated` - Machine-generated HTML chunks (results and events).
 * `logs` - server log files.

+On top of that, should cron jobs execute the shell scripts in `bin`, the `logs` folder will need to be writable by the cron user as well.

 Go to `bin`.
 Make `initial-setup.php` executable and run it or do `php initial-setup.php`.
 This will generate and save the necessary OAuth tokens.
 Further token updates will be managed directly by the Google client code.